+Our compensation committee believes it is essential to provide equity-based compensation to our executive officers in order to link the interests and risks of our executive officers with those of our shareholders, reinforcing our commitment to ensuring a strong linkage between company performance and pay.
 We grant options to our named executive officers as the long-term incentive component of their compensation.
-Our options have an exercise price at least equal to the fair market value of a common share on the date of grant and typically vest as to 25% of the shares subject to the option on the first anniversary of the grant date and in 36 substantially equal monthly installments thereafter, subject to the holder's continued employment with us and potential accelerated vesting in certain circumstances as described below under "Employment and Separation Agreements."
+Our options have an exercise price at least equal to the fair market value of a common share on the date of grant and typically vest as to 25% of the shares subject to the option on the first anniversary of the vesting commencement date and in 36 substantially equal monthly installments thereafter, subject to the holder's continued employment with us and potential accelerated vesting in certain circumstances as described below under "Employment Agreements."